MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 The **Activity Bar** is the most visible difference from the default user interface.
 Use it to open tools, help features, and settings.

 By default, the position of the **Activity Bar** adapts to the location of the DevTools window.
 If DevTools is undocked or docked to the bottom of the browser, the **Activity Bar** will be horizontal.
 If DevTools is docked to the side of the browser, the **Activity Bar** will be vertical, and tool names will not be visible.
 This enables quicker tool access when screen width is limited.
-You can change the **Activity Bar** position in the **Customize and control DevTools** (**...**) menu as follows.

 Focus Mode with top aligned **Activity Bar** in DevTools docked.